-How do you know when potatoes are ready to harvest.
+How do you know when potatoes are ready to harvest?
 Though planting potatoes is easy, knowing when to harvest potatoes is not that straightforward.
 Potato plants change appearance when they are “ripe”.
-As harvest time approaches, potato plants change in appearance.
-This change is very easy to appreciate.
-In this article, we give you the tips to understand When Are Potatoes Ready to Harvest, How To Harvest, and How To Store Potatoes After Harvesting
+So, as harvest time approaches, potato plants change in appearance.
+This change is easy to appreciate.
+What do potato plants look like when they are ready for harvest?
+In this article, we give you tips to know when potatoes are ready to harvest.

-Once you know when potatoes are ready to be harvested, you will need to know when to harvest and how to harvest to take the necessary precautions and properly preserve the potato crop.
+Once you know when potatoes are ready to be harvested, you will need to know when and how to harvest to take the necessary precautions and properly preserve the potato crop.
 Also, how to store potatoes after harvesting.
 In this article, we include different methods to preserve harvested potatoes and all you need to know about harvesting potatoes.

 How Do You Know When Potatoes Are Ready To Harvest

-It is important not to harvest potatoes too early, nor to leave them in the ground much longer than is strictly necessary.
+It is important not to harvest potatoes too early nor to leave them in the ground much longer than is strictly necessary.
 Potatoes should not be harvested either before they are ripe or much later.

 The potato plant has different characteristics in the leaves, and the stems, that indicate when potatoes are ready to be harvested.
 Below we explain the changes in the plant that will give you the best and most reliable indicator to understand when to harvest potatoes.

 Why not harvest potatoes early?
-If they are harvested too early, the thin skin will peel off during handling and spoil in a few days.
+If harvested too early, the thin skin will peel off during handling and spoil in a few days.
 This is why we say that it is not advisable to harvest potatoes early.

-We can see in the plant that will indicate when are potatoes ready to harvest.
-So, How do you know when potatoes are ready to harvest.
+We can see in the plant that will indicate when potatoes are ready to harvest.
+So, How do you know when potatoes are ready to harvest?
 Let’s see what to look for in the potato plant.

 When Are Potatoes Ready to Harvest